Tinker, tailor, soldier, spy… or something like that.

-I’m available for independent work which, in the past, has included working as a facilitator for the Raspberry Pi Foundation’s free CPD, Picademy, as well as working for the National Stem Centre in York and writing resources and articles, which has included a K-5 scheme of work for introducing computer science for an independent school group, called Maple Bear.
+I’m available for independent work which, in the past, has included working as a facilitator for the Raspberry Pi Foundation’s free CPD, Picademy, as well as working for the National Stem Centre in York and writing resources and articles, which has included a K-5 scheme of work for introducing computer science for a Canadian independent school group, called Maple Bear.
 As part of my work for Maple Bear, I have spent time in Brazil training teachers in computational thinking and I’ve also delivered training in both Argentina and the US.

 Crossover Solutions – Going completely freelance with my CPD offerings seemed foolish when Crossover Solutions were keen to offer my services to the schools in their network, enabling them to offer a more rounded service with peer-led training and not just set-up and repair.
 It was a natural fit, especially since one of the founders is my other-half and I’m looking forward to getting involved with more and more schools on Crossover’s behalf.

 pi-top – after meeting co-founder Jesse Lozano at a number of Raspberry Pi events, I mentioned my plan to leave teaching to Jesse and he insisted that I come and work for him – we negotiated a part-time contract because I wanted to be able to work independently and thus a position was created for me in the pi-top office in Bethnal Green.
 My role at pi-top is to enthuse teachers about using Raspberry Pi in their classroom as well as to ensure that pi-top are creating top-notch software that really can help teachers to get the most out of their computer science lessons.
 I’m having lots of fun running workshops and CPD training with pi-tops, as well as being in charge of setting up pi-top Champions, a network of uber-pi-users with support and backing from pi-top to run their super-awesome events around the world.

 If you’d like me to work for you, get in touch by emailing me on firstname.lastname@example.org so we can talk over how I can help you!